CalPlug/ADE7953-Wattmeter/README.md

 # ADE7953-Wattmeter

-Simple library for operating the ADE7953 Single-Phase AC Line measurement IC over SPI for Arduino Uno Created by Umar Kazmi, Crystal Lai, and Michael Klopfer, Ph.D.
+Example library for operating the ADE7953 Single-Phase AC Line measurement IC over SPI interfacing Created by Umar Kazmi, Crystal Lai, and Michael Klopfer, Ph.D.
-February 23, 2017
+University of California, Irvine - California Plug Load Research Center (CalPlug) February 23, 2017

-University of California, Irvine - California Plug Load Research Center (CalPlug) Released into the public domain.
-This is an example C++ library for Arduino for operating the ADE7953 Single-Phase AC Line measurement IC over SPI for Arduino Uno
+Copyright (C) The Regents of the University of California, 2017

+Released into the public domain.
+This is an example C++ library for Arduino for operating the ADE7953 Single-Phase AC Line measurement IC over SPI and tested with the Arduino Uno and C++ Arduino-style compiler for the Espressif ESP8266.

 Installation
 --------------------------------------------------------------------------------